vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    int mapGetDataTypeHint(const VSMap_ \*map, const char \*key, int index, int \*error)

-      Returns the size in bytes of a property of type ptData (see VSPropertyType_), or 0 in case of error.
-The terminating NULL byte added by mapSetData_\ () is not counted.
+      Returns the data type hint of a property of type ptData (see VSDataTypeHint_), or dtUnknown in case of error.

       See mapGetInt_\ () for a complete description of the arguments and general behavior.

 ----------